Meithalun

+(historic unit translating to about 1000 square meters).

 Etymology

-According to E. H. Palmer, Meithalun's name derives from Mithilihieh, which in Phoenician means "an image".
-The classical Arabic translation is "traces of a dwelling which are becoming effaced".
+According to E. H. Palmer, Meithalun's name derives from Mithilihieh, which in Phoenician means "image"; the classical Arabic translation would relate to "traces of a dwelling which are becoming effaced".

 History

 Pottery from the Roman and Byzantine periods in Palestine have been found in the old core of Meithalun.

 Crusader era

 Meithalun was referred to "Gastine Medeclala" and "Gastine Mesdedula" by the Crusaders.
 King Amalric I apportioned half of the site to the Crusader lord Guido and the other half to another lord known as Gilbert of Neapolis.
 In 1186, it became part of the Jeoshafat Abbey after it was purchased from Guido.